 (e) Steps taken by sending agency before the sending court enters ICPC Regulation No. 7 Order of Compliance.

-(1) To consider a placement resource for an ICPC expedited placement decision by a receiving state, the sending agency, prior to submitting a request for an ICPC expedited placement decision, takes minimum steps that include:
+(1) To consider a placement resource for a receiving state's ICPC expedited placement decision, the sending agency, prior to submitting a request for an ICPC expedited placement decision, takes minimum steps that include:

 (A) consulting with ICPC Program Unit staff to ensure no barriers exist to requesting an expedited placement decision;

-(C) verifying with the proposed placement that they can care for the child(ren) without foster care payments;
+(C) verifying with the proposed placement they can care for the child(ren) without foster care payments;

 (D) completing an ICPC request through KIDS; and

-(E) saving all required forms into the KIDS File Cabinet using Form 04IC006E, ICPC Checklist.
+(E) saving all required forms into KIDS DMS using Form 04IC006E, ICPC Checklist.